HaroldPetersInskipp/http-post-urls/README.md

 # http-post-urls
 Userscript to POST all URL's visited to a local server.
 For use with Tampermonkey and a local [Node-RED](https://nodered.org/docs/getting-started/) server.

-With Greasemonkey you may need to replace GM_xmlhttpRequest with GM.xmlHttpRequest (untested).

 # Important
 You must edit the <code>server</code> variable in <code>script.js</code> with your server endpoint.

 For example <code>"http://192.168.1.999:1880/firefox"</code>

 The <code>flow.json</code> file can be imported into the Node-RED editor for a basic example of server endpoint usage that logs the visited URL's to a file.

+With Greasemonkey you may need to replace "GM_xmlhttpRequest" with "GM.xmlHttpRequest" in <code>script.js</code> (untested).

 Installation
 ------------